Extended-hours trading

-Trading outside regular hours is not a new phenomenon but used to be limited to high-net-worth investors and institutional investors like mutual funds.
-The emergence of private trading systems, known as electronic communication networks (ECNs), has allowed individual investors to participate in after-hours trading.
-Pre-market trading and after-hours trading is all processed through ECNs including NYSE Arca.
+Trading outside regular hours is not a new phenomenon, but used to be limited to high-net-worth investors and institutional investors like mutual funds.
+The emergence of private trading systems known as electronic communication networks (ECNs) has allowed individual investors to participate in after-hours trading.
+Extended-hours trading is all processed through ECNs including NYSE Arca.
+For instance, the Blue Ocean Session is an overnight trading session available Sunday to Thursday on the Blue Ocean Alternative Trading System (Blue Ocean ATS; BOATS) since June 2021.
+Yahoo Finance began displaying BOATS pricing data circa June 2025.

 Financial Industry Regulatory Authority (FINRA) members who voluntarily enter quotations during the after-hours session are required to comply with all applicable limit order protection and display rules (e.g., the Manning rule and the SEC order handling rules).